klein0r/ioBroker.awtrix-light/README.md

 [🇩🇪 Dokumentation](./docs/de/README.md)

+## Sentry

+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.

 ## Changelog
 <!--
     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### **WORK IN PROGRESS**

+* (@klein0r) Added sentry plugin for error reporting

 ### 1.2.1 (2024-06-07)

 * (klein0r) Fixed Blockly definitions (removed warnings)